bcgov/sso-keycloak/wiki/Our-Partners-the-Identity-Providers.md

 ## BC Service Card Integration

 *BC Services Card provides an Open ID Connect authentication server.
-Integration to this service is not available in the *standard* realms.*
+Stay tuned as we hope to offer this in our standard service <ul><li><a href={"https://github.com/bcgov-c/pathfinder-sso-docs/discussions/26S"}>CSS App</a></li></ul></> in Autumn 2024.

 The IDIM team that manages BCSC integration is responsible for safeguarding the personal information that is available in a login context.
 They have a business requirement that integrations to BCSC cannot be shared without IDIM approval.
-The standard realm is a shared environment -- if we enabled a BCSC integration in a standard realm it would be technically available to all the clients that are configured to use that realm, thus breaking the security model.

 ---------------------------------